ziiqii/tp/docs/UserGuide.md

 #### Clearing all entries: `clear`

-Remove all persons and reservations from CulinaryContacts.
+Removes all persons and reservations from CulinaryContacts.

 Format: `clear`